carbon-language/carbon-lang/docs/project/goals.md

 the fewer options available to improve the performance of tools and compilation.
 Cross-file context has an especially damaging effect on the potential distributed build graph options.
-Without these options, we will again be unable to provide fast engineer iteration as the codebase scales up.
+Without these options, we will again be unable to provide fast developer iteration as the codebase scales up.

 **Support separate compilation, including parallel and distributed strategies.**
 We cannot assume coarse-grained compilation without blocking fundamental